 - The most essential property of what we term "consumption" is that it is always an exchange.
 What we understand as consumption is always exchange, and not only in the market sense, but at the most fundamental level that both includes and transcends all life on Earth.

-The Universe -- which includes us in our present and other forms and intervals -- is on an unknown journey.
+The Universe -- which includes us -- is on an unknown journey.

 The ultimate origin of this property of our universe -- dissipation of energy through the emergence and persistence of far-from-equilibrium complexity -- is unknown.
 Conditions that set complexity into motion -- small densities and irregularities in the early universe -- are not understood.

-This practical reality is the origin of everything we know and love, and is mediated through the Earth, and now through the marketplace and culture.
+This practical reality is the origin of everything we know and love, and is mediated through the Earth's open systems, and now through the marketplace and culture.

 Manifested locally, here on Earth, this practical reality explains pretty much everything.

 - Our bodies are complexly organized energy and matter of the universe.
-We collect, transform, and convert energy from the universe to persist in a far-from-equilibrium state, and to change the world that changes us.
-This feedback is our economy, and we all have our rations.
+As open systems, we collect, transform, and convert energy from the universe to persist in a far-from-equilibrium state, and to change the world that changes us.
+This feedback is our economy.

 - The First Work of Life -- to persist -- is enabled in every conceivable way by energy liberated by Earth's systems, and its continual transformation and conversion throughout the biotic and built world, including the marketplace.